datacentricdesign/iob22/computational-thinking/01-calculator/index.md

 ## ⏰  Time Management and Expectations

-With this assignment we aim at a smooth introduction.
-Take your time and do not hesitate to go off-road and explore further on your own.
+With this assignment, we aim at a smooth introduction.
+So take your time and do not hesitate to go off-road and explore further on your own.

 [Next: Step 1 - Algorithm]({{site.baseurl}}/computational-thinking/01-calculator/step1-algo/){: .btn .btn-purple }